TIWM/Bodyboard/README.md

 ### Product Description
 * home page: This page will talk about what Bodyboard is and what it consists of and how the sport came about.
 * APBT page: This page will talk about what the APBT is and mentions the main world champions.
-* FSP page: This page will talk about what is the FSP mentions the main national champions.
+* FSP page: This page will talk about what is the FSP and mentions the main national champions.
 * Gallery page: This page shows an image gallery and a form.
 * Beaches page: This page shows some beaches most used for this sport.
 ### Short theme description